peterbono/ux-seo-audit-agent/README.md

   structural elements indicates that the page is neither overly cluttered nor too sparse.
 The layout score and accompanying suggestions help you understand how to organise content for better legibility and user flow.
-In the Streamlit interface, these structural ratios are visualised with **progress bars**, making it easy to see how close your page is to recommended targets (e.g. three headings and two images per 1 000 words, and all four semantic landmarks).
+In the Streamlit interface, these structural ratios are presented clearly so you can see how close your page is to recommended targets (e.g. three headings and two images per 1 000 words, and all four semantic landmarks) without adding distracting progress bars.
   Beyond structure and tone, the analyser also inspects business‑oriented growth signals: it looks for **social proof** keywords (testimonials, reviews, ratings), **promotions and bonuses**, clearly articulated **benefits and